Spaying / Neutering

 Low-Cost Spay/Neuter Program for Pets

 To help qualifying pet owners who are in need of a spay or neuter service for their dog or cat, the Division of Humane Services offers a Low-Cost Spay/Neuter program.
-Operated once a month at the Pet Adoption Center, the program includes the alteration surgery, a rabies vaccination (if needed) and costs $30 per cat or $55 per dog.
+Operated at the Pet Adoption Center, the program includes the alteration surgery, a rabies vaccination (if needed) and costs $30 per cat or $55 per dog.
 If the animal needs a rabies vaccination, the owner may purchase a rabies tag for an additional $5.

 To qualify for the Low-Cost Spay/Neuter program, pet owners must: